alexbakker/log4shell-tools/README.md

   -ldap-addr-external string
     	address where the LDAP server can be reached externally (default "127.0.0.1:12345") -ldap-http-proto string
-    	the HTTP protocol to use in the payload URL that the LDAP server responds with (default "https") -storage string
+    	the HTTP protocol to use in the payload URL that the LDAP server responds with (default "http") -storage string
     	storage connection URI (either memory:// or a postgres:// URI (default "memory://") -test-timeout int